jianershi/jianershi.github.io/_posts/2013-11-27-Philips-Hue-Remote-API-Explained.markdown

 Basically it is a hack to get your access token.
 You fake your app as the official iOS Hue App, and ask for access token that way.
 I am not sure there is an easier way out there, if you do know one, please do comment below.

 You can potentially automate it by doing simulated log-in session and grab the the `ACCESSTOKEN` by scraping the page content.
 But I consider it highly unreliable because any change to the official page will likely break it.

+I wrote this [script](https://github.com/jarvisinc/PhilipsHueRemoteAPI/blob/master/getToken.py) that allows the automation of getting `ACCESSTOKEN` as of today, but I don't guarantee it will work tomorrow for the reason I explained above :P

 Currently, this OAUTH process only works with official apps.
 There might be a slight chance that they will open it to other 3rd party apps.